-Just LAN interfaces are allowed under bridge including Ethernet (eth0, eth1, eth2) and Wi-Fi Access Point (wlan1).
+Just LAN interfaces are allowed under bridge including eth0 and wlan1 (Wi-Fi Access Point).
 With this bridge interface added, it is possible to assign any number of LAN interfaces (of both Ethernet and Wi-Fi AP types) to a specified bridge.
 Only one bridge interface is supported.
 IPv6 support is also available under the bridge using Static IP mode.